cncf/toc/process/archiving.md

 # CNCF Project Archiving Process v1.0

 Open source projects have a lifecycle and there are times that projects become inactive due to a variety of reasons.
-There are also cases where a project may no longer want to be supported by the TOC.
+There are also cases where a project may no longer want to be supported by the TOC, or the TOC may no longer wish to recommend the use of a project.

 ## Archiving Criteria

-There are different criteria to consider when archiving a project, but here are ones that the TOC looks for:

-* It hasn't seen a commit in over 6 months.
-* It hasn't seen a release in over 6 months.
-* There haven't been any issues opened for 6 months.
-* Opened issues haven't received a response within 6 months.
-* It's binaries/source are no longer being downloaded

-It is important to note that there is a difference between a mature project that doesn't get much attention anymore but is stable versus a project that is inactive.
+When voting on a proposal to archive a project, TOC members may wish to consider whether the project continues to meet the criteria for CNCF acceptance.
+The TOC may also look at activity levels in the project, although it is important to note that there is a difference between a mature project that doesn't get much attention any more but is stable, versus a project that is inactive.

 ## Voting Process

 To archive a project:

-* A proposal must be put forth to the TOC repo and be open for at least 2 weeks of discussion.
+* A proposal must be put forth to the TOC repo
-* The TOC will inform the CNCF end user community and wider community of all archiving proposals
+* The TOC will inform the project maintainers, CNCF end user community and wider community of all archiving proposals
+* The proposal must remain open for at least 2 weeks of discussion after the maintainers are informed.
 * A vote must be finalized with 2/3 approval from the TOC

 ## Archiving Process